 In dry weather or when the skin has been dried out by alcohol or detergents, the lower layers of skin produce more aquaporins to keep the topmost layer of skin healthy.
 That process takes a few days, so in the meantime, glands at the base of nearly invisible skin pores produce more of an oil known as sebum to keep the skin lubricated.
 When people have “oily” skin, those glands are especially active, protecting the skin.

 Skin oil is not the fundamental cause of acne.
-Oily sebum naturally flows upward in pores and onto the skin, where the excess becomes food for acne-causing3 bacteria or where it is simply rinsed away with daily cleansing.
+Oily sebum naturally flows upward in pores and onto the skin3, where the excess becomes food for acne-causing bacteria or where it is simply rinsed away with daily cleansing.
 Pores don’t get clogged so that acne forms unless there is something blocking the flow of sebum to the surface.
 Usually that something is tiny flakes of dried skin matted together with a protein “glue.”

 Mats of dried skin stop the flow of oil out of pores.
 The oil becomes compacted and dries out, forming a plug in the pore.
 If the oil in the pore has not oxidized, it appears yellow or white.
 If the topmost layer of of oil plugging the pore has reacted with oxygen in the air and oxidized (and it hasn’t been washed off), the plug appears to be black, forming a blackhead.
 If acne bacteria are trapped inside the pore, and they usually are, the immune system may try to destroy them4.
 The bacteria can secrete compounds called chemotactins that redirect the attack to nearby skin, creating a pimple.

 Pores that produce a lot of oil tend to produce larger, more noticeable whiteheads and blackheads.
 The oil dilutes the bacteria in the pore, however, so that the formation of a pimple is less likely.
 Pores that don’t produce a lot of oil tend to produce smaller, redder pimples.
 That is because any bacteria in the pore are trapped closer to the lining of the pore and more of their chemotactins reach the bloodstream around the pore.